 (F) Unless otherwise provided by statute or rule, pertinent book figures of the parent bank and its operating subsidiaries shall be consolidated for the purpose of applying applicable statutory limitations, such as sections 1109.22, 1109.23, 1109.24, 1109.31, 1109.32, 1109.39, 1109.40, and 1109.44 of the Revised Code.

 (G) Each operating subsidiary shall be subject to examination and supervision by the superintendent in the same manner and to the same extent as the parent bank.
-If, upon examination, the superintendent ascertains that the operating subsidiary was created or is being operated in violation of a law or rule or that the manner of operation is unsafe or unsound, the superintendent shall direct the bank to take appropriate remedial action, which may include disposing of all or part of the operating subsidiary.
+If, upon examination, the superintendent ascertains that the operating subsidiary was created or is being operated in violation of a law or rule, that the manner of operation is unsafe or unsound or that the operating subsidiary otherwise threatens the safety or soundness of the bank, the superintendent shall direct the bank to take appropriate remedial action, which may include discontinuing specified activities or disposing of all or part of the operating subsidiary.